A dream trip to the Space Coast

 But we made it.

-Not only did I join the trip and viewed Samantha's launch, but also made incredible experiences, visited great space facilities and places, and met wonderful people.
+Not only did I join the trip and viewed Samantha's launch, but also made incredible experiences, visited great space facilities and places, took lots of photos, and met wonderful people.

 Thinking back to the trip, once more I want to go over the major things I saw and experienced.